mvolkmann/blog/src/ocaml.md

 ## Expressions

-An expression in OCaml can be:
+An expression in OCaml can be a:

-- a literal (ex. `true`, `3`, `3.14`, or "hello")
+- literal - ex. `true`, `3`, `3.14`, or "hello"
-- a variable (ex. `x`)
+- variable - ex. `x`
-- a variable declaration (ex. `let x = 3`),
+- `let` variable declaration - ex. `let x = 3`
+- `let` function declaration
-- a keyword expression (ex. `if ...` or `for ...`)
+- keyword expression - ex. `if ...` or `for ...`
-- a function declaration
-- a function call
+- function call
-- a sequence of any of the above separated by semicolons where only the last one is allowed to have a value other than the unit value
+- sequence of any of the above separated by semicolons

-When using a sequence of expressions, the ones before the last can be calls to functions that return a value (not unit) if the `ignore` function applied to their result.
+When using a sequence of expressions, all but the last must evaluate to the unit value.
+The `ignore` function can be applied to any expression to ignore its result.
 That function takes any value and returns the unit value `()`.

 The following code shows two ways to ignore the return value of a function.